liutkwilliam/first-portfolio/__portfolio/experimental-shapes.md

 feature:
 not-show: true
 ---
-An experimentation of various shapes in a motion graphics animation, designed based on a selected soundtrack.
+A 2D experimental animation of various shapes in a motion graphics animation, designed based on a selected soundtrack.
 Edited with Adobe After Effects.

 Soundtrack: Silent Partner: Ticker.